lordvampire/rb-esp/README.md

 # RB-02
 The RB is the Open-source Aviation instruments suite, the models are divided by CPU/Features.
 RB-02 will run in ESP32 (Arduino).
+- RB-01 -> Display with Synthetic vision, Autopilot and ADSB
+- RB-02 -> Display with SixPack (this repo)
+- RB-03 -> Display with Autopilot, ADSB, Radio, Flight Computer
+- RB-04 -> Display with EMS: Engine monitoring system
+- RB-05 -> Display with Stratux BLE Traffic (this repo)

 ## How to
-You can built it yourself by following this procedure:
+We strongly suggest to install binaries, but if you are trainged, you can built it yourself by following this procedure:
 1) Download the ESP32-S3-Touch-LCD-2.8C-Demo.zip https://files.waveshare.com/wiki/ESP32-S3-Touch-LCD-2.8C/ESP32-S3-Touch-LCD-2.8C-Demo.zip
 2) Overwrite the GIT files
 3) Compile following the official Wiki: https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-2.8C